-Design/Methods /approach: A evidence is gathered from different national and international sources to corroborate the country's KE story and to compare its performance to peer African and Arab countries.
+Design/methodology/approach: Evidence is gathered from different national and international sources to corroborate the country's KE story and to compare its performance to peer African and Arab countries.
 The performance is judged based on tacit and codified knowledge strands, quantified using several international indicators and measurements.

-Findings: Evidence reveals that Sudan is lagging in many aspects of the KE, including low investments in R&D activities and labour, technological and skills capabilities.
+Findings: Evidence reveals that Sudan is lagging in many aspects of the KE, including low investments in education, R&D activities and labour, technological and skills capabilities.